Resky89/Resky89/README.md

 ## 🚀 About Me

 I'm an undergraduate **Informatics Engineering** student at **Universitas Binaniaga Indonesia**, passionate about creating innovative solutions through code.
-Currently focused on web and mobile development, I love exploring new technologies and pushing the boundaries of what's possible.
+Currently focused on web and mobile development.

 ## 💻 Tech Stack